UBC-MOAD/docs/python_packaging/pkg_structure.rst

 .. _Cliff: https://docs.openstack.org/cliff/latest/

 .. note::
-    Declaration of entry points in :file:`setup.cfg` is supported by :kbd:`setuptools>=51.0.0` released on 6-Dec-2020.
+    Declaration of entry points in :file:`setup.cfg` is supported by ``setuptools>=51.0.0`` released on 6-Dec-2020.
-    Any newly created conda environment will include a version of :kbd:`setuptools` much newer than that.
+    Any newly created conda environment will include a version of ``setuptools`` much newer than that.
-    The same is true of the Compute Canada :kbd:`StdEnv/2020` environment.
+    The same is true of the Compute Canada ``StdEnv/2020`` environment.
-    The only platform where we can't support this feature is :kbd:`orcinus`.
+    The only platform where we can't support this feature is ``orcinus``.

 .. _PkgReadmeRstFile: